mdemin914/katz/README.md

 - Clearing the cart
 - Opening the shopping cart and making sure that the total is what I expect for X cats.

 As the application grows, having end to end test makes refactoring easier and as new people join they can feel confident that they did not break major functionality upon committing something.
-You just have to be disciplined to maintain good tests and establish a proper framework to generate test data.
+You just have to be disciplined to maintain good tests and establish a proper framework to generate test data and ensure everyone is writing and running the tests.

 ## More Filtering